dreamgrove/dreamgrove/content/balance/guide/mythic-plus.md

 - Stat Increasing Traits - Generic Stat increasing traits such as {{< spell 280429 "Swirling Sands" "live" >}} or {{< spell 273823 "Blightborne Infusion" "live" >}} can be a decent choice especially if you lack the prior listed traits.

+The ideal setup for Mythic+ is to have 3 Streaking Stars traits, and 1 Arcanic Pulsar trait, with the last 2 traits simply being whatever you can get.
+Generally these last 2 traits are stat increasing traits like Treacherous Covenant or Blightborne Infusion, or a DoT trait like Power of the Moon.
+Of course make sure to sim your Azerite, that will ultimately tell you what traits to run.

 ### Trinkets

 As it stands there is no trinket that is notably special for Mythic+.
 That being said, it is recommended you take trinkets that are both strong on multi-target and single target if you have the choice.
 Simming your character will generally give the best results in figuring out your trinket choice.